 How much propane do you need?
 Propane's heat content is about 22,000 BTU/lb.
 So, for a no-sun day at -20°F, my rig needs 13000 BTU/hr for 24 hours.
 13000x24/22000 = 14 lb (16 l) propane.
 Remember that a "20lb" tank can only hold 16lb (80% full).
 If you travel in winter, you should always keep a couple of days of heat in reserve for a bad storm.

 How much coach battery capacity do you need for the furnace?
 Furnaces vary greatly in their power requirements - mine uses 2A, so I need 48 A-hr per day at -20°F, and can count on my 220 AH golf cart set only for 3 days.
-(That's why I miss my old Coleman unit, that used less than 1A, and that only while propane was producing heat, until a careless propane station destroyed its no-longer-made regulator.)
+(That's why I miss my old Coleman unit, that used less than 1A, and that only while propane was producing heat, until a careless propane station overfilled my tank and destroyed its no-longer-made regulator.)

 In areas where it gets cold, most road authorities use salt mixtures to help keep roads clear.
 Salt plus steel equals rust; salt plus aluminum equals pitting.